Three offers unlimited data on a range of plans with inclusive roaming, personal hotspot and 5G coverage at no extra cost.

 - 5 Keeping Your Phone Number

-The term ‘all-you-can-eat data’ originated from the fact that ‘unlimited’ policies had previously been tarnished (e.g. with hidden download limits and fair usage policies).
-Instead, the all-you-can-eat branding is intended to signify truly unlimited downloads with no hidden limits or fair usage policies.
+The network has offered unlimited data since 2010 under the brand name of all-you-can-eat data.
+The brand name originated from the fact that ‘unlimited data’ policies had been tarnished by limits on other networks (e.g. hidden download limits or fair usage policies).
+The all-you-can-eat branding was therefore intended to signify truly unlimited downloads with no hidden limits and no fair usage policies.

 Tethering & Personal Hotspot